fediskhakov/MPECvsNFXP/_readme.txt

 link:
 http://faculty.chicagobooth.edu/che-lin.su/research/SuJudd_Code_ECMA.zip

-To replicate the results in the comment, do:
+To replicate the initial full set of results in the comment (the published version of the comment contains limited results)
+do:

 Table 1:
 	Run run.m with no changes except perhaps changing the AMPL directory and link to KNITRO library